nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

 **[Measure.java]** Transform the Measurer interface (reported below) into a generic interface.
-Additionally, implement two static generic methods returning the maximum and minimum values of an array (see prototype below), using a Measurer object as the sorting criterion.
+Then, implement in the Measure class two static generic methods returning the maximum and minimum values of an array (see prototype below), using a Measurer object as the sorting criterion.
 Note well: The *measure()* method of the Measurer interface associates every object to an easy to sort double value!

 ```
 public interface Measurer {